sarvarjafarov/pethoven/README.md

 3. Remove demo content you do not plan to publish (sample posts, products, imported imagery) and upload your branding assets.
 4. Disable any local-only mu-plugins or helpers you don’t want in production (e.g. delete `performance-tweaks.php` if you prefer to keep Google Fonts).
 5. Regenerate thumbnails after swapping media (`wp media regenerate` via WP-CLI or a plugin) so migrated assets display crisply.
+6. Create a `.env.production` file alongside `wp-config.php` on the server (do not commit it) using `.env.production.example` as a guide; populate your Hostinger database credentials, domain, and any other overrides.
+The config loader will read `.env`, `.env.local`, and `.env.production` automatically if present.

 ## Deploy to Hostinger